The Office of Financial Aid is responsible for preparing and communicating information pertaining to financial aid.

 Cost of Attendance (COA) is the estimated cost to attend SDSU during the 9-month academic year.
 Your financial aid award will be based on the standard COA.
 Get help estimating your housing and meal costs, how much your family should expect to pay, and more.

 Disbursement means the payment of money.
 Disbursement is how your financial aid or scholarship award (money) is paid to you.
+Fall and Spring disbursements take place appx.
+10 days prior to the semester.

 For students in certain categories, some financial aid procedures may vary.
 For instance, if you plan on attending SDSU summer session or participate in an SDSU approved study abroad program, you may need to follow special instructions to apply for and receive aid.